ShubhamPhapale/apex/README.md

-# Apex Programming Language
+# Apex Systems Programming Language

-**A Modern Systems Programming Language for the Next Generation**

-Apex is a C-like systems programming language designed to preserve the low-level control and performance characteristics of C while dramatically improving safety, tooling, and developer experience.
-Built for systems programming, embedded development, OS kernels, game engines, and high-performance computing.
+**Low-Level Control with Modern Safety Guarantees**

+> **Note**: This is an independent systems programming language project.
+Not affiliated with or related to apexlang.io or any other Apex-named projects.

+Apex is a statically-typed systems programming language that combines C's low-level control with modern safety features.
+Designed for operating systems, embedded systems, device drivers, and performance-critical applications where manual memory management and zero-cost abstractions are essential.

 ## 🚀 Quick Start